 Check it out for yourself in our video, below and do not miss the wild interpretive salsa dude at the end.

 At these gatherings, this city of one million reveals itself for what it truly is: a series of small towns (the neighborhoods) that just happen to rub up next to each other.
 The list of US cities that would benefit enormously if they had similar get togethers in their various communities is almost endless.

 Gay pride in Merida

 We got to see an entirely different kind of street celebration when we stumbled upon Merida’s Gay Pride Parade as it snaked its way around the Plaza Grande (which has free WiFi AND plentiful power outlets by the way) right in front of Catedral de San Ildefonso.

-While New York City’s Gay Pride Parade, an annual LGBT extravaganza, has nothing to fear, the gay community in Merida (and some of their mothers) turned out in full regalia and their fun was impressive and infectious—and, we’re happy to report, entirely heckler-and-hate-free.
-Merida is shaping up as a great gay travel destination.
+While New York City’s Gay Pride Parade, an annual LGBT extravaganza, has nothing to fear, the gay community in Merida (and some proud mothers) turned out in full regalia and their fun was impressive and infectious, and, we’re happy to report, entirely heckler-and-hate-free.

 That’s all well and good but perhaps the best thing we gained from our visit to Merida is our rechargeable, made in China fly swatter/tennis racket mosquito zapper.
 At 70 pesos (about US$5), we consider it a quality of life investment.
 Get one of your own by going to the Win Fa Chinese restaurant near Plaza Santa Ana and asking the cashier for a Mosquito Racket.
 They’ll know what you’ve come for (thanks for the tip John and Melissa).